bigbasti/sppextender/README.md

 --------
 - Provide the possibility to sum all received referral comissions for each affilliate and display the sums in a nice format
 - Load and display prices for coins which are missing in SPP's overview and are always shown as 0.00000000 (like NMD, LAMBO or DVRS)
+- Load and display prices for masternode coins which are missing and are shown as 0.000000000
 - Calculate and display the total value of the users crypto portfolio
 - Check every comission calculated by SPP and display a warning if something is wrong
 - Display a warning in the sum overview if wrongly calculated comissions were detected